andrewjw/site/_posts/2017-10-18-fitbit-ionic-review.md

 platform was an enticing prospect.
 Rather than switch to an Apple Watch (or Android Wear, although that would have required a new phone) I decide to wait for the fruits of the combined company's labour to be released.

-I was getting a bit itchy, and my trusty Pebble Steel was showing it's age, but eventually the <a href="http://amzn.to/2kGNE3m">FitBit Ionic</a> was announced.
+I was getting a bit itchy, and my trusty Pebble Steel was showing it's age, but eventually the [FitBit Ionic](http://amzn.to/2kGNE3m) was announced.
 A few days before the official release date my preorder arrived.
 It's now been two weeks of wearing it nearly 24/7, so it seems like a reasonable time to post my thoughts.